kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 ## Who This Is For

 - Leads who want guidance on how to structure workflow and processes using models explored successfully by other groups
-- Contributors who want to support SIGs with process and workflow improvements
+- Contributors who want to support Special Interest Groups (SIGs), Working Groups (WGs), subprojects, and other groups with process and workflow improvements
-- Contributors who want to become SIG leads or drive Kubernetes Enhancements Proposals (KEPs) and projects
+- Contributors who want to become leads or drive Kubernetes Enhancements Proposals (KEPs) and projects/subprojects

 ## Why This Exists

 The primary reason is to reduce risk.
 Without processes in place to engage and graduate contributors, keep work flowing forward to completion, delegate, and ensure that the highest-value work gets done, Kubernetes will lose contributors, momentum, and growth opportunities.
 And you, as leads, might burn out from trying to do it all.
-Process assists in delegation, which is how overworked and overstretched SIG leads can load-balance.
+Process assists in delegation, which is how overworked and overstretched SIG, WG, and subproject leads can load-balance.

 The idea here is progress, not perfection.
 Please try to put past process experiments and things-that-didn’t-work behind you.
 What failed yesterday might work today.
 You might need to recalibrate your idea of “failure”—a small bit of progress is still progress.
 Also, from failures we learn.

-You might also take a cue from SIG Release and create a Program Manager role for your SIG.
-Reach out to [@LappleApple](https://github.com/lappleapple) if you’d like to explore this option.
+You might also take a cue from SIG Release and create a Program Manager role for your group.
+Reach out to Lauri Apple via the [#chairs-and-techleads](https://kubernetes.slack.com/messages/chairs-and-techleads) Slack channel if you’d like to explore this option.

 ## What This Covers